Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 New Adult Romance

 New adult romance books are written for the new adult market (think college-age kids) and will generally have a new adult-age protagonist.
+These stories often focus on coming-of-age themes, like first love, identity struggles, or newfound independence.

 LGBTQ Romance

 LGBTQ romance novels feature a love story between people of diverse gender and sexual identities.
+Includes all gender and identity expressions and is rapidly growing in popularity with mainstream audiences.

 Romantic Comedy

 Romantic comedy romances, or romcoms, feature a love story that combines both romance and comedy genres.
+These books often lean into quirky characters, mistaken identities, and a whole lot of banter.

 Billionaire Romance